blaylockbk/Herbie/README.md

 ---

-**Herbie**, is a python package that helps download recent and archived numerical weather prediction (NWP) model output  from different cloud archive sources in GRIB2 format.
-The GRIB2 data can be read as an xarray Dataset with cfgrib.
-Model data Herbie can retrieve includes the High Resolution Rapid Refresh (HRRR), Rapid Refresh (RAP), Global Forecast System (GFS), National Blend of Models (NBM), Rapid Refresh Forecast System - Prototype (RRFS).
+**Herbie** is a python package that helps you download recent and archived numerical weather prediction (NWP) model output from different cloud archive sources.
+This data is usually in GRIB2 format and can be read with xarray/cfgrib.
+Model data Herbie can retrieve includes the High Resolution Rapid Refresh (HRRR), Rapid Refresh (RAP), Global Forecast System (GFS), National Blend of Models (NBM), and Rapid Refresh Forecast System - Prototype (RRFS).

 ## Capabilities
-- Download full GRIB2 files.
+- Download full GRIB2 files
-- Download subset GRIB2 files by grib field.
+- Download subset GRIB2 files (by grib field)
-- Read data with xarray.
+- Read data with xarray
 - Plot data with Cartopy (very early development)

 ## Data Sources